 iPhone 11 vs. iPhone 11 Pros: Cameras

-This probably stands out as the big differentiator between the new iPhone models.
+This probably stands out as the big differentiator between the iPhone 11 models.
 The iPhone 11 features two rear cameras — a 12-megapixel wide angle lens with an f/1.8 aperture and a 12-MP ultra wide lens with an f/2.4 aperture.
 That ultra wide lens delivers a 120-degree field of view so that you can capture more of your surroundings in images when you zoom out.

 Those two cameras return on the iPhone 11 Pro and 11 Pro Max, but they're joined by a third 12-MP lens.
 This telephoto lens features an f/2.0 aperture, letting in 40% more light than the telephoto lens Apple included on last year's iPhone XS.
 You get a 2x optical zoom from the telephoto lens.

 Despite the extra lens on the Pro models, the three phones support many of the same camera features.
 Whether you have an iPhone 11 or one of the Pro models, a Night Mode feature should mean better pictures in low light.
 All three new phones offer QuickTake, a new camera function where you can capture video while also shooting still images just by long-pressing on the shutter.
 Even the Deep Fusion feature, which combines nine different shots for a more detailed image, works on the iPhone 11 just as it does on the iPhone 11 Pro.